-Recommended FINDING for approval: Off-street parking in the downtown shall be placed behind new commercial and residential development.
+Staff Response: Off-street parking in the downtown shall be placed behind new commercial and residential development.
 The applicant is proposing to place off-street parking behind the new propose commercial and residential buildings.
 The proposal is in conformance with this policy.